Diffusal

 • Intrinsic value = max(0, settlementPrice - strike) for calls, or max(0, strike - settlementPrice) for puts

-• Note: totalLongPayout == totalShortObligation (by invariant)
+• Note: Σ(all netSettlement) = 0 (by invariant)

-Step 2: Collect from shorts
+Step 2: Collect from users with negative net settlement

-• For each short holder, deduct |position| × intrinsicValue from collateral
+• For each user with netSettlement < 0, deduct |netSettlement| from collateral

 • Accumulate into settlement pool